apereo/cas/docs/cas-server-documentation/configuration/Configuration-Server-Management-SpringCloud-Default.md

 thirdPartyExactMatch="spring.profiles.active"
 %}

-The above configuration also applies to online git-based repositories such as Github, BitBucket, etc.
+The above configuration also applies to online git-based repositories such as GitHub, Bitbucket, etc.